They had excellent help and great UI and UX.

 That’s when the analytical buyers will come in.
-The trends of hiring will be increasing, consumer confidence will start up.
-That’s when they will be buy.
+The trends of hiring will be increasing; consumer confidence will startup.
+That’s when they will be buying.

-It also takes awhile after being hired at a new job to get settled and while enjoying reasonable rent.
+It also takes a while after being hired at a new job to get settled and enjoy reasonable rent.
 They also need a down payment (at least 3% up to $710,500 and (probably) 10% over that).

 Once that level of desire exceeds the fear, then the emotional buyers will be back to increase prices for the analytic buyers.

-That chart is going to look a lot sweeter eventually if you can keep your same, steady income.
+That chart will look a lot sweeter eventually if you can keep your same, steady income.
 Right now, be sensible.
 Even at the worst of the last crapper, I was still getting mortgages for people with 5% down and 680 credit scores on clean properties with no problem.